-If two or more children live exactly the same distance from our school (i.e. in a block of flats) and there are not enough places for both, we will draw lots.
+If two or more children live exactly the same distance from our school (i.e. in a block of flats) and there are not enough places for both, we will use random selection.
 This will be witnessed by an independent person.

-We will not draw lots for twins or other multiple birth siblings from the same family.
+We will not use random selection for twins or other multiple birth siblings from the same family.
 Where they are tied for the final place we will admit them all, exceeding the Published Admissions Number for our school.